sts10/wla/readme.markdown

 ### Line endings
 WLA supports `\n` and `\r\n` line endings.

+---

-## For developers: How to create a release
+## For developers: How to create a release of WLA

 This project uses [cargo-dist](https://opensource.axo.dev/cargo-dist/) to create releases.